A cappuccino is an Italian coffee drink which is traditionally prepared with espresso, hot milk and steamed milk foam.

 Learn how to make a perfect ITALIAN CAPPUCCINO watching this VIDEO:

-Below we give you a ranking of the best coffee bars for cappuccino:
+Below we give you a ranking of the best coffee bars for a cappuccino:

 1 – Bastianello – via Borgogna 5, Milano (the best for its creaminess and the elegant cups and service)